raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Array Types

 Array types are declared by using either the array qualifier `[]` at the end of a [type expression](#type-expressions) or `array` as the value of a `type` facet.
-If you are defining a top-level array type, such as the `Emails` in the examples below, you can declare the following facets in addition to those previously described to further restrict behavior of the array type.
+If you are defining a top-level array type, such as the `Emails` in the examples below, you can declare the following facets in addition to those previously described to further restrict the behavior of the array type.

 | Facet  | Description |
 |:----------|:----------|